mayerrobert/jmurmel/murmel-langref.md

 These global variables contain the smallest and largest fixnum value.

+### *condition-handler*

+Since: 1.4

+This variable can be set to a function of one parameter.
+If `*condition-handler*` is non-nil then it will be invoked in case of an error, the argument will be the condition describing the error.

 ### REPL variables
     @-, @+, @++, @+++, @\*, @\*\*, @\*\*\*, @/, @//, @///